 Diana C. Mutz, Ph.D.

-She received a 2017 Carnegie Fellowship and a 2016 Guggenheim Fellowship to further pursue her research on globalization and public opinion.
+She received a 2017 Carnegie Fellowship and a 2016 Guggenheim Fellowship to pursue research on globalization and public opinion.
 In 2011, she received the Lifetime Career Achievement Award in Political Communication from the American Political Science Association.
 She was inducted as a Fellow of the American Academy of Arts and Sciences in 2008.

 COMM 404: Media and Politics